Tamandutech/esp32.pio.template/README.md

 Template with developer experience setup.
 PlatformIO + Cpp + CI/CD + Linter + Formatter.

-> If the codebase using this template is not a library, remove the `library.json` file and the `.github/workflows/publish.yml` file.
+> If the codebase using this template is not a library, remove the files: `library.json`, `build_test.cpp`, `.github/workflows/publish.yml`.

 ## Getting Started